ooxi/wrs/client/README.md

 ### Attack

 The movement of the Commander AI is tighly coupled with it's aggressiv elements.
-The commander is informed by the Cluster AI of an interval at which bullets should hit the enemy for coordinated fire.
+The commander is informed by the Fleet AI of an interval at which bullets should hit the enemy for coordinated fire.
 The Commander AI first tries to to get a clear vision for shooting -- no friendly ships in it's line of fire, neigher in front of nor behind the enemy -- by manovering the ship.
-If the line of fire is clear or friendly ships are distant enough to dodge the shots the Commander AI times the firing so that all bullets of a cluster arrive at the predicted enemy position at roughly the same time.
+If the line of fire is clear or friendly ships are distant enough to dodge the shots the Commander AI times the firing so that all bullets of a fleet arrive at the predicted enemy position at roughly the same time.

 ### Movement

-While the attack motions are generally preferred
+While the attack motions are generally given advance, the Commander AI also

 Survival AI